 Details for EDU523 Inclusive Education

-This subject critically analyses inclusive philosophy while exploring the specific learning needs for students ‘at risk’ of exclusion.
-This includes an understanding of the challenges faced by students experiencing marginalisation due to disability, ethnicity, religion, gender or other forms of diversityDifferentiation strategies, behaviour support models and technologies, assessment and evaluation strategies are examined in the context of learning and teaching strategies for individuals with disabilities.
-Legislative requirements, for people with disabilities and gifted and talented opportunities, are reviewed and the Teacher Education Students (TES) are given the opportunity to review their own attitudes to diversity and disability in the light of their own faith and professional responsibilities.
+This subject critically analyses inclusive philosophy from a biblical perspective while exploring the specific learning needs for students at risk of exclusion.
+This includes an understanding of the challenges faced by students experiencing marginalisation due to additional learning needs and/or disability.
+Differentiation strategies, behaviour support models and technologies, assessment and evaluation strategies are examined in the context of learning and teaching strategies for individuals with additional needs and/or disabilities.
+Legislative requirements, for people with disabilities are reviewed and students are given the opportunity to review their own attitudes to diversity and disability in the light of their own faith and professional responsibilities.

 Quick Stats